 The basic components of a college-cost estimate are: tuition and fees, room and board, and books.
 College-cost estimates differ tremendously, as there are almost an unlimited number of variations on these basic components.
 An example is tuition and fees.
 Some schools charge a flat rate.
 You pay the same amount regardless of the credit hours attempted.
 For flat-rate schools you normally have an upper limit of 18 credit hours and some lower limit, at which point you pay by the hour.
 So if your child attempts 18 hours, the tuition will be the same as someone who may only take 15 or 12.
 Obviously, the best economic deal is to take the maximum number of hours allowed, although this may not be a good idea for some students.
-Other schools charge only for the credit hours attempted.
+Other schools, including Florida State, charge only for the credit hours attempted.
 So if your child registers for 18 hours, the overall cost will be more than for someone who only takes 15 hours.
 Both of these tuition models have their proponents and opponents.
 Neither is right nor wrong, although comparing the actual costs of one type versus the other can be difficult.
 For example, do you assume that your child will take the maximum number of credit hours per term allowed at a flat-rate school, and compare that with the cost of 18 credit hours per term at the per credit hour school?
 Or do you assume your child will take an average full-time load of 15 credit hours per term at the flat-rate school, and compare that cost with 15 credit hours per term at the per credit hour school?

 The estimate for the cost of books might vary somewhat from school to school but, quite honestly, the cost of books should be practically the same wherever your child enrolls.
 It is not unusual for students to purchase textbooks online from national distributors which charge the same rate regardless of the college attended.
-About the biggest variable for books is whether new or used books are purchased.
+About the biggest variable for books is whether new or used books are purchased or rented.
 As you might imagine, new books can be very expensive, and used books are only inexpensive when compared to the cost of new books.
 If this is your first child to go to college, the cost of books will surprise you.

 In addition to the basic components of college-cost estimates, you may also wish to consider additional costs in your comparison that may or may not be included in the estimate that colleges provide you.
 These additional costs can vary a great deal based upon distance and personal preference.
 Possible additional expenses consist of transportation, health insurance, computer, and lifestyle costs.
 Transportation costs include getting to and from your child's chosen school, and how many times your child will come home during the year.
 Some schools require health insurance if the student is not already covered, and some HMO's require additional fees to treat students outside of their normal service area.
 Some schools require a computer; others may only recommend one.
-Lifestyle costs refer to the luxuries that can add up quickly: eating out with friends (even when on a meal plan), gas, new clothes, music downloads, movies, cell phones, etc.
+Lifestyle costs refer to the luxuries that can add up quickly: eating out with friends (even when on a dining membership), gas, new clothes, music downloads, movies, cell phones, etc.

 We have tried to identify many of the common components of college costs, but the cost with absolutely the biggest economic impact on you is hidden and controlled entirely by your child.
 How long will it take your child to graduate?
 Too often, students take more than four years to graduate even when their programs are designed to be completed in four years.
 To compare four-year graduation rates and many other interesting statistics, you may wish to visit the College Portrait of Undergraduate Education website, created by The Voluntary System of Accountability (VSA) initiative of public 4-year universities to supply basic, comparable information on the undergraduate student experience.